ValentinaSanchezMelchor/TopoBrainX/README.md

 ## TopoBrainX
 This repository will include the to experiment to transform fMRI (or any timeseries data) into a combinatorial complex.
+These are the initial experiments and figures (no recent updates).
+The final code will be updated and made public once the the paper 'The Human Brain as a Combinatorial Complex' is published.

 ## Project Structure